xbouteiller/gmin/README.md

 #### Quantitative columns

-- weight_g : leaf weight as a function of time (g)
+- date_time : time **(default is dd/mm/yyyy H:M)**
+- Campaign: campaign name
+- Comment
 - T_C : temperature (°C)
 - RH : Relative Humidity
+- Weight measured : 1 column for each sample, the column header should match with the position in the metadata file.

+#### Qualitative columns

+- sample_ID : ID of the sample, should be **unique** for each sample
+- position : the **unique** position in the climatic chamber, it should match the sample column header in the datafile
+- Area_m2 : area of the leaf (m2)
 - Patm : atmospheric pressure (KPa)

-- Area_m2 : area of the leaf (m2)
+Following columns must be in metadatafile but can be empty, if empty a default behaviour is adopted
 - Fresh_weight : fresh (saturated) weight of the leaf (g)
 - Dry_weight : dry weight of the leaf (g)

-#### Qualitative columns

-- campaign : campaign name
-- sample_ID : ID of the sample, should be unique for each sample
+- rwc_sup: superior threshold for filtering rwc
+- rwc_inf: inferior threshold for filtering rwc
+- a, b, c, d, e: parameters for computing leaf shrinkage
+- eps, p0: parameters for correcting VPD
+- TLP

 #### Date